keelback-code/odd-art-history/README.md

 I sent the live link to a few friends and family members for testing and feedback.
 No usability issues were detected, and design suggestions were considered and acted on.

 manual testing chart/doc here

+User Stories Testing

+A first time visitor who is new to art history and comes looking for information:

+*I want to easily understand the content and layout of the site*

+* Simple and clear landing page with content that can be interacted with simply and obviously (whole div/image is clickable link to painting page, on desktop link is underlined when hovered over

+*I want to intuitively navigate the site to browse content*

+* All pages will have a navigation bar; additionally the painting pages will have a ‘Back to Gallery’ link under the block of text, in case they are information heavy, to minimise sensory overload.
+The h1 on every page also links back to the home page, as this is standard on most sites.

+*I want to be able to access and use the website as intended on any device*

+* Responsive design for different viewports, including a hamburger menu for mobiles and smaller tablets

+*I want to view interesting information on paintings *

+* Painting pages will have odd facts on each painting, and Odd Resources page will have further information if user is still interested

+*I want to find further information and non-academic resources*

+* The Odd Resources page will provide further non-academic information

+A first time visitor who is already interested in the field and comes to the site looking for something different to the usual academic information (such as Jstor):

+*I want to easily understand the content and layout of the site*

+*I want to intuitively navigate the site to browse content*

+*I want to be able to access and use the website as intended on any device*

+*I want to view interesting information on paintings*

+*I want to find further information and non-academic resources*

+*I want to view sources for information if needed*

+* Each painting page will have links and references for the information and images used.
+In theory, if user suggestions are added to the site then the user name would also be added (with their permission).

+A returning visitor wishing to contribute to the site:

+*I want to to suggest a painting or artwork to be featured*

+* Suggestions page provides a clear way to suggest a painting through a form

+*I want to be able to contact the site owner*

+* The Say Hi link on the nav bar will link directly to the relevant Facebook page

+A disabled user who is new or returning to the site:

+*I want to be able to access and use the site in the same way as any of the aforementioned visitors*

+* Built in accessibility options including aria labels and semantic html, tested at https://accessibilitytest.org/

+As the owner of the site:

+*I want users to be able to use the site easily and intuitively*

+* Simple and clear landing page with content that can be interacted with simply and obviously; intuitive navigation on all pages

+*I want users to be introduced to something new and fun*

+* Painting pages will have odd facts on each painting, and Odd Resources page will have further information if user is still interested

+*I want users to be able to contact me to suggest paintings or just to get in touch*

+* Suggestions page and Say Hi link

+*I want to provide the same experience for all users*

+* Built in accessibility options including aria labels and semantic html, tested at https://accessibilitytest.org/

 ## Debugging and known bugs